FHA (Federal Housing Administration) Loans

-Due to their relatively low down payment and less strict underwriting guidelines compared to Conventional Loans, FHA* mortgages are very popular loan product.
+Due to their relatively low down payment and less strict underwriting guidelines compared to Conventional Loans, FHA* mortgages are a very popular loan product.
 But they are not for everyone.
 Here is some program information to make your loan decision a little easier.

 FHA* Mortgages At a Glance

 There are many types of home mortgage loans out there.
 For first-time buyers as well as those who have had some financial trouble in their past, qualifying for home loans with favorable terms can be challenging.
 FHA (Federal Housing Administration) loans* were developed for this very reason.
 The pros and cons of an FHA loan* follow.

 To find out if you are eligible for an FHA loan*, or to get more information about FHA loans* in general, contact an FHA loan* specialist today.